AdobeDocs/analytics-platform.en/help/getting-started/aa-to-cja-user.md

 * You also have the same version of [Adobe Analytics dashboards](/help/mobile-app/home.md) at your disposal.
 Workspace and dashboards work the same as they did in traditional Adobe Analytics.
 * [Report Builder](/help/report-builder/report-buider-overview.md) has a new interface and now runs on PCs, Macs, and the web version of Excel.

 When it comes to reporting, what's different is that you have access to a lot more cross-channel data to analyze.
-Here is an example of some multi-channel visualizations that include a number of cross-channel data sources:
+Here is an example of some visualizations that include cross-channel data sources:

 ![multi-channel-visualizations](assets/cross-channel.png)